stencila/stencila/prompts/README.md

 ## 🛠️ Development

-There are some tools in Stencila for helping with [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering): improving the performance of prompts used by assistants for a specific task.
+There are some tools in Stencila for helping with [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering): improving the performance of prompts used by prompts for a specific task.

 ### Listing

-The `stencila assistants` command (⚠️ this is planned to be renamed to `stencila ai assistants` soon) provides a list of the available assistants.
-If the relevant API key is not set in an environment variable, the corresponding assistants will not appear in this list.
+The `stencila prompts` command (⚠️ this is planned to be renamed to `stencila ai prompts` soon) provides a list of the available prompts.
+If the relevant API key is not set in an environment variable, the corresponding prompts will not appear in this list.

 ### Testing

-The `stencila test` command (⚠️ will be renamed to `stencila ai test`) can be used to run assistants on the test instructions in the [`tests`](tests) folder.
+The `stencila test` command (⚠️ will be renamed to `stencila ai test`) can be used to run prompts on the test instructions in the [`tests`](tests) folder.

 Each test folder has a `document.md`, an example document written in Markdown, and one or more instructions written in YAML files.
 You can run each test instruction individually, e.g.